reannam/april-specification-coverage--analysis/README.md

 ### Important layout note

 The current runnable frontend is `Frontend/`.
-This repository snapshot also contains `Frontend/Frontend/`, an older duplicate that does not include the current internal-inconsistency page.
-Do not use the nested copy for local development.

 The root `requirements.txt` currently duplicates `Backend/requirements.txt`; the commands below use the backend copy explicitly.